-Patton Electronics Company of Gaithersburg, Maryland, is a classic family-owned Make It in America start-up success story.
-The company was founded in 1984 by two brothers - Bobby and Burt Patton — while studying at the University of Maryland.
+Patton Electronics Company of Gaithersburg, Maryland, is a classic family-owned “Make It in America" start-up success story.
+The company was founded in 1984 in a basement by two brothers, Bobby and Burt Patton, with $5,000 each, while studying at the University of Maryland.

 Today, Patton Electronics sells more than 2,000 products in over 120 countries around the world.
 It has about 200 employees and exports make up about 70 percent of their $30 million business.
-EXIM has supported $56.3 million of Patton's export sales during the 2013 to 2018 period.
+During the 2017 to 2019 period, EXIM has supported nearly $30 million of Patton's export sales.